The Icelandic ruling coalition has reached an agreement on a new government.

 “The parliamentary election sent a very strong message, giving the government a very clear majority,” she continued.

+At the COP21 meeting in Paris in 2015, Reykjavik had committed to a 40% reduction.

+The government’s plan also calls for the establishment of a national park in Iceland’s central region to conserve one of the country’s natural wonders, a proposal that caused serious divisions among the three parties during their last tenure.

-Her Left-Green Movement received only eight seats, three fewer than in 2017, losing ground to its right-wing coalition partners, who both had excellent showings.
+In September’s election, Jakobsdottir’s Left-Green Movement gained only eight seats, three fewer than in 2017, losing ground to its right-wing partners, who both had excellent showings.

-While Jakobsdottir retains her prime ministership, her party loses control of the symbolically significant environment and health ministries.
-However, she will continue to lead the fisheries and agricultural ministries, as well as the employment ministry.
+While Jakobsdottir has retained her position as Prime Minister, her party has lost control of the symbolically crucial ministries of the environment and health.

+It will now be in charge of the fishery and agriculture ministries, as well as the labor ministry.

-Meanwhile, the Independence Party, which is the largest party in the country, retains the finance, foreign affairs, and justice portfolios, as well as the environment and industry portfolios.
+Meanwhile, the Independence Party, the largest party, keeps the finance, foreign affairs, and justice portfolios, as well as the environment and industry portfolios.